lyricalpolymath/FlashDome/README.md

 - **DJ mode** will create a way to authorize certain users to control the dome in scene UI dashboard that will enable the controller to tweak the parameters of the generative dome

-- **more generators and tiles** (there is a hint at a Fibonacci generator that I didn't have time to finish for the hackaton, and we need to explore what it looks like to use 3d models as tiles)...possibly **generators that allow for different tipes of tiles in the same dome**
+- **more generators and tiles** (there is a hint at a Fibonacci generator that I didn't have time to finish for the hackaton, and we need to explore what it looks like to use 3d models as tiles)...possibly **generators that allow for different types of tiles in the same dome**